 Respondent brokers generally apply their controls, policies and procedures consistently across the different product lines and therefore there are typically no differences in the way they manage conflicts of interest arising from allocating benefits to clients for whom they also execute client orders for equities, fixed income, or other exchange or OTC traded instruments.
-For example, two Canadian brokers noted that while their product offering for fixed income is not as developed as for equities, they seek to apply the same controls to fixed income as they develop their offering as they currently do for equities.
+For example, two Canadian brokers noted that while their product offering for fixed income is not as developed as for equities, they

-4 Singapore firms, 1 Canadian firm, 1 Australian firm, 1 UK firm, 1 Japanese firm, 1 Brazilian firm, 1 Mexican firm.
+2 4 Singapore firms, 1 Canadian firm, 1 Australian firm, 1 UK firm, 1 Japanese firm, 1 Brazilian firm, 1 Mexican firm.

-90 3 Hong Kong firms, 2 UK firms, 1 French firm and 1 Swiss firm.
+93 3 Hong Kong firms, 2 UK firms, 1 French firm and 1 Swiss firm.

-91 An Australian firm, a Romanian firm and a Mexican firm.
+94 An Australian firm, a Romanian firm and a Mexican firm.